IBM/db2sock-ibmi/ILE-PROC/README.md

 However, 'by value' toolkit can be done, and, here is a method that works.

-Pass 'by value' is all about size.
+Technically, pass 'by value' is all about size.
 You need to match for call to work.
 Note: If all your pass by value arguments are same size, the default toolkit will handle (ibyval*.c).
 You may have many different types (int, packed, char 'value), but they must be same length (all fool16_t, etc.).